 Another priority is to achieve that proper irrigation by using minimal resources.
 Water usage should be minimised while still allowing the plants to receive enough water.
 Too much water might be wasted due to wind during the sprinkler action.
 Or, too much water might carry away (agricultural runoff) essential nutrients for plant growth.
 And yes, high water usage is a huge financial waste especially in large farmlands.

-A guide on choosing an agricultural pump
+A guide on choosing an irrigation pump for agricultural use

 - Requirements about discharge and pressure